SeedCore governs the exact moment AI-visible intent is allowed to become trusted business or physical reality.

 Revocation and Emergency Halt

-Redis-backed token revocation and HAL cutoff controls let operators stop compromised or out-of-policy execution immediately.
+Token revocation and HAL cutoff controls let operators stop compromised or out-of-policy execution immediately.

-Evidence Bundles and Replay
+Verification Surface and Replay

 1. Delegation and Identity Binding